-Constructive discharge, also commonly known as constructive dismissal or constructive termination, is when an employer creates hostile, inappropriate, or unbearable working conditions that force an employee to resign.
-Although the employee chooses to quit, the employer’s actions sever the employment relationship.
-In other words, the employer’s misconduct “constructs” the environment that leads to the employee’s departure.
-For this reason, California legally regards constructive discharge as a firing rather than a resignation.
-Since employer misconduct can uproot a person’s life, it is important for employees who suspect they are victims of constructive discharge to understand the concept and identify how and when it occurs so they can consider their legal options and defend their rights.
+Constructive discharge, also commonly known as constructive dismissal or constructive termination, occurs when an employer fails to maintain reasonable working conditions and creates a hostile work environment that forces an employee to resign.
+Although the employee chooses to quit, the employer’s actions effectively sever the employment relationship.
+In other words, the employer’s misconduct creates intolerable working conditions that lead to the employee’s departure.
+For this reason, California legally regards constructive discharge as a firing rather than an ordinary resignation.
+Since employer misconduct can uproot a person’s life, it is important for employees who suspect they are victims of constructive discharge to understand the concept, identify how and when it occurs, and consider their legal options, including filing a constructive discharge claim or pursuing unemployment benefits.
+Speaking with an experienced attorney can provide essential legal advice for navigating these challenging situations.
 Contact us today to speak with an experienced Los Angeles wrongful discharge attorney!

 How Do I Define Constructive Discharge?

-In California, forced resignation law acknowledges that employees who resign may not have done so voluntarily.
+In California, forced resignation law acknowledges that employees who resign under intolerable work conditions may not have done so voluntarily.

 The key factors in California constructive discharge cases that help courts determine whether an employee’s resignation was coerced or voluntary are:

-- Whether the employer intentionally created or knowingly permitted the conditions leading to the resignation;
+- Whether the employer intentionally created or knowingly permitted the intolerable conditions, effectively compelling the employee to resign;

-- Whether a reasonable person in the same situation would also feel coerced to resign; and
+- Whether a reasonable person in the same situation would also find the circumstances intolerable and feel forced to resign; and

 - Whether the decision to resign is due to exceptional and severe circumstances that outweigh the employee’s reasons for staying.

-If the answer to all three inquiries is yes, then California’s forced resignation law may classify the situation as a constructive discharge.
+If the answer to all three inquiries is yes, then California’s forced resignation law may classify the situation as a constructive discharge, allowing employees to pursue remedies similar to those in wrongful termination cases.

 How Do I Identify Constructive Discharge?